sailfuture/captains-log/src/posts/the-new-samsung-transparent-tv.md

 ---
-title: The new Samsung Transparent TV
+title: The New Samsung Transparent TV
 description: Have you ever seen those transparent screens in Star Wars and said, “I want one” but you never could because they didn't exist?
 Well, now they do.
 author: Cale Meitzler